 In terms of basics, Salt & Straw is an artisanal ice cream company with a handful of locations on the West Coast, with roots in Portland, Oregon.
 Salt & Straw has gained traction in the world of envelope-pushing ice creams by offering inventive flavors of handmade, small batch ice cream sourced from local, organic, and sustainable ingredients.

-Our experience with Salt & Straw pre-Disneyland was in Venice’s Abbot Kinney Boulevard, “the coolest block in America.”
+Our first experience with Salt & Straw was in Venice’s Abbot Kinney Boulevard, “the coolest block in America.”
 Between the flavors and the pricing, it’s easy to see why Salt & Straw is right at home in places like Abbot Kinney.
-Disneyland Resort is a less organic fit for the nascent ice creamery, but we’re very glad someone at Disney convinced them them otherwise…
+Walt Disney World and are less organic fits for the nascent ice creamery, but we’re very glad someone at Disney convinced them them otherwise…

-Before we get to the characteristics of Salt & Straw that make it a different kind of ice cream, let’s talk basics.
-Salt & Straw is about a 10 minute walk from the Esplanade between Disneyland and Disney California Adventure.
+Over at Downtown Disney in California, Salt & Straw is about a 10 minute walk from the Esplanade between Disneyland and DCA.
 It’s closer to the three Disney-owned hotels than it is the parks, but isn’t a particularly long or unpleasant walk from anywhere at the resort.

 Of particular note, Salt & Straw is inside the Disneyland Resort security perimeter.
 This is significant because you don’t have to go through security again to access Salt & Straw or when you return to the parks.
 If you’re trying to get to Salt & Straw from one of the off-site hotels in Anaheim, you’ll have to go through security, which makes it less attractive of an option…unless you’re continuing on to the parks.

 In terms of ambiance at Salt & Straw, there really isn’t any.
 The inside of this new location has been totally gutted and redone, and I think the initial press releases talked up the design.
 The exterior certainly looks cool, but the inside is mostly industrial.
-In any case, you’re going to be eating outside, so the ambiance is essentially that of Downtown Disney.
+In any case, you’re going to be eating outside, so the ambiance is essentially that of Downtown Disney or Disney Springs.

-Now, let’s turn to the ice cream, which features a variety of flavors that…let’s just say are very Portland.
+Now, let’s turn to the classic ice cream flavors, which features a variety of options that are…let’s just say very Portland.
 These include options like Dandelion Chocolate Hazelnut Cookies & Cream, Honey Lavender, Strawberry Honey Balsamic with Black Pepper, and Pots of Gold with Rainbows, Black Olive Brittle & Humboldt Fog Goat Cheese.

 There are more conventional flavors, like Double Fold Vanilla, Gooey Chocolate Brownie, and Sea Salt with Caramel Ribbons, but if you’re looking for something basic like chocolate, vanilla, or mint, you might want to look elsewhere.
 The whole point of Salt & Straw is its inventive flavors.

-Over the course of our visits to Salt & Straw, we’ve tried a little over half the menu, including the various seasonal flavors.
+Over the course of our visits to Salt & Straw, we’ve tried the entire menu, including the various seasonal flavors.
 The one thing we found with some consistency is that these flavors are pretty much universally palate-dependent.
 As noted, Salt & Straw is not a purveyor of straightforward, crowd-pleasing flavors.

 The way Salt & Straw mixes and melds savory, sweet, sour, etc., is masterful, and flavor combinations that have no business “working” are somehow exceptional.
 Without exception, we’ve found everything to be varying degrees of good.
 However, there has been almost no consensus between the two of us as to which flavors are good and which are holy cow that’s incredible.